Khan/slicker/README.md

 update the references, you can pass `--no-automove`.
 It's probably best to run `slicker` after doing said move.

-For a full list of options, run `slicker.py --help`.
+For a full list of options, run `slicker --help`.

 ## Frequently and Infrequently Asked Questions